-The search for variable stars is a classification problem that may be approached with machine learning techniques.
+Alternatively one may view the search for variable stars as a classification problem that may be approached with machine learning techniques.
 The task is to classify a set of objects characterized by their lightcurves, images associated with each lightcurve point and possibly additional pieces of information associated with each brightness measurement (object's position on the CCD frame, airmass, seeing, temperature, etc.).
-One needs to distinguish various classes of variable stars from the class of well-measured constant stars and classes of stars affected by various types of measurement errors (bad pixels, diffraction spikes, blending).
+One needs to distinguish various classes of variable stars from the class of wellmeasured constant stars and classes of stars affected by various types of measurement errors (bad pixels, diffraction spikes, blending).
 Objects that do not belong to one of the known classes should also be identified.
 While considerable progress has been made in lightcurve-based automated classification of stars already known to be variable (Debosscher et al. 2007, Paegert, Stassun & Burger 2014, Kim & Bailer-Jones 2016), an automated system that could reliably identify variable stars among non-variables remains to be developed.

-1 The light travel time argument implies that an object varying on a timescale t cannot be larger than ct light seconds, otherwise its variability would be smeared.

-In practice, the following approach to variable star detection is often adopted:

-(i) Objects affected by blending and image artifacts are flagged at source extraction stage.

-(ii) The lightcurves of the detected objects are constructed and may be refined using the available additional information as discussed in Sec.
-3.7.

-(iii) The techniques described in the previous paragraphs are used to select promising variable star candidates based on their lightcurves.

-(iv) The list of candidates is examined by a human expert who performs the final classification and removes false variables from the list.

-In this work we explore the limits of this traditional approach and identify the best ways to select candidate variables.
+In practice, the following approach to variable star detection is often adopted. (i) Objects affected by blending and image artefacts are flagged at source extraction stage. (ii) The lightcurves of the detected objects are constructed and may be refined using the available additional information (Section 3.7). (iii) The techniques described in the previous paragraphs are used to select promising variable star candidates based on their lightcurves. (iv) The list of candidates is examined by a human expert who performs the final classification and removes false variables from the list.
+In this work we explore the limits of the traditional approach outlined above and identify the best ways to select candidate variables.

-We compare the performance of popular variability detection techniques on various real and simulated photometric datasets.
-We refer to any value that quantifies "how variable" a given object is as a "variability index".
-The discussion is limited to variability indices based on lightcurve scatter (Sec.
-2.1-2.7) and correlation (Sec.
-2.8-2.17) while the period-search based techniques will be discussed elsewhere.
+We compare the performance of popular variability detection techniques on various real and simulated photometric data sets.
+We refer to any value that quantifies 'how variable' a given object is as a 'variability index'.
+The discussion is limited to variability indices based on lightcurve scatter (Sections 2.1-2.7) and correlation (Sections 2.8-2.17) while the period-search based techniques will be discussed elsewhere.
 We attempt to find a general-purpose variability detection technique able to recover a broad range of variability types including currently unknown ones (Shin, Sekora & Byun 2009).
-Such a technique would also be useful for solving the opposite problem: reliable selection of non-variable objects that can be used as photometric standards (e.g. Ofek et al. 2012) or targets for searches of variations not intrinsic or not typical to the objects such as microlensing events (Udalski et al. 1994), occultations of stars by distant Solar system objects (Zhang et al. 2013), tidal disruption events in nuclei of non-active galaxies (van Velzen et al. 2011), failed supernovae (Kochanek et al. 2008).
+Such a technique would also be useful for solving the opposite problem: reliable selection of non-variable objects that can be used as photometric standards (e.g. Ofek et al. 2012) or targets for searches of variations not intrinsic or not typical to the objects such as microlensing events (Udalski et al. 1994), occultations of stars by distant Solar system bodies (Zhang et al. 2013), tidal disruption events in nuclei of non-active galaxies (van Velzen et al. 2011) and failed supernovae (Kochanek et al. 2008).

-Publications focused on comparing performance of variability search techniques include Enoch et al. (2012) who compared the performance of planetary-transit detection algorithms, while de Diego (2010) and Villforth, Koekemoer & Grogin (2010) discussed a number of variability detection tests in the context of active galactic nuclei.
-Ferreira Lopes & Cross (2016) compared performance of some multi-band correlation based variability indices.
-Vaughan et al. (2003), Allevato et al. (2013) discussed properties of "excess variance" (Sec.
-2.6) and "fractional variability amplitude", the variability measures often used in X-ray astronomy.
+Publications focused on comparing performance of variability search techniques include Enoch et al. (2012) who compared planetary-transit detection algorithms, while de Diego (2010) and Villforth, Koekemoer & Grogin (2010) discussed a number of variability detection tests in the context of active galactic nuclei.
+Ferreira Lopes & Cross (2016) compared performance of some multi-band correlation-based variability indices.
+Vaughan et al. (2003) and Allevato et al. (2013) discussed properties of 'excess variance' (Section 2.6) and 'fractional variability amplitude', the variability measures often used in X-ray astronomy.
 Graham et al. (2013) compared the accuracy and performance of period finding algorithms.
+Findeisen, Cody & Hillenbrand (2015) compare various methods of extracting a characteristic time-scale from an irregular lightcurve.
+Nun et al. (2015) provide an extensive list of features useful for lightcurve characterization and classification.
+Preliminary results of our variability index comparison based solely on photographic lightcurves are presented by Sokolovsky et al. (2016).